data-steve/rowcol/docs/architecture/ADR-005-qbo-api-strategy.md

 **Date**: 2025-01-27
 **Status**: Accepted
-**Decision**: Use SmartSyncService as the central orchestration layer for all QBO interactions, handling fragility while enabling immediate user actions through direct API calls.
+**Decision**: Use SmartSyncService as the central orchestration layer for all QBO interactions, with domain services handling their own CRUD operations and QBORawClient making raw HTTP calls to QBO endpoints.

 ## Context